Xyclade/MachineLearning/Readme.md

 <img src="./Images/OverFitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

-Overfitting can easily happen when applying [regression](#regression) but can just as easily be introduced in [nbayes classifications](#Classifying Email as Spam or Ham (Naive Bayes)).
+Overfitting can easily happen when applying [regression](#regression) but can just as easily be introduced in [NBayes classifications](#classifying-email-as-spam-or-ham-naive-bayes).
 In regression it happens with rounding, bad measurements and noisy data.
 In naive bayes however, it could be the features that where picked.
 An example for this would be classifying spam or ham while keeping all stopwords.

-Overfitting can be detected by performing [validation techniques](#Validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.
+Overfitting can be detected by performing [validation techniques](#validation-techniques) and looking into your data's statistical features, and detecting and removing outliers.